gpii-ops/gpii-infra/aws/README.md

 See [CI-CD.md](../CI-CD.md)

+## Production is broken, there's been a security breach, or there is some other operational emergency

+If you need to contact a human on the Ops team urgently, here are steps you can try.
+They escalate in urgency and disruptiveness, so favor earlier steps and patience, but use your best judgement.
+If production is down right before a big demo or an attack is happening now, it's more important to get an engineer's attention than it is to avoid sending notifications to a few extra people.

+1. Note that we do not currently have a formal on-call rotation.
+24x7 support is Best Effort.
+1. Go to #ops in Slack.
+Ask for help using `@here`.
+[More on Slack announcements](https://get.slack.help/hc/en-us/articles/202009646-Make-an-announcement).
+1. Go to #ops in Slack.
+Ask for help using `@channel`.
+1. Email `infrastructure at lists.gpii.net`.
+   * This is a public mailing list, so provide a brief description of the affected system but avoid discussing details.
+(We believe in transparency but it can be dangerous in certain kinds of emergencies.)
+1. Call or text specific Ops engineers.
+[Contact info](https://docs.google.com/document/d/1EDYhWYipUluzG6K8S-W4clsAGInm2RdjkpKq9Lw_dhE/edit).
+   * If possible, pick an engineer who is in the middle of their work day over an engineer who is likely asleep.
+Timezone information is in [Contact info](https://docs.google.com/document/d/1EDYhWYipUluzG6K8S-W4clsAGInm2RdjkpKq9Lw_dhE/edit)
+   * Repeat until you've reached an Ops engineer, or exhausted the list of Ops engineers (likely-awake or otherwise).
+   * TODO: phone numbers in contact info doc? elsewhere? no phone numbers?
+   * TODO: better timezone visualization / guidance on working hours?
+1. Slack, Skype, text, or call Sandra, Colin, or Gregg.
+These people may know where to find an Ops engineer.

 ## Troubleshooting / FAQ

 * Currently, this system builds everything in `us-east-2`.
 When inspecting cloud resources manually (e.g. via the AWS web dashboard), make sure this region is selected.